High energy collision without fine tuning: Acceleration and multiple collisions of shells in a bound system

 Here, we comment on spacetimes with naked singularities.
 Spacetimes containing naked singularities are unpleasant, because theory of general relativity breaks down.
 The weak cosmic censorship conjecture \cite{Penrose1969} was thus introduced to forbid the naked singularity from generating by physically reasonable initial conditions.
-However, counterexamples to the conjecture have been already reported: Inhomogeneous spherical dust collapse leads to form a locally naked singularity \cite{JoshiDwivedi1993}.
+However, counterexamples to the conjecture have been already reported: inhomogeneous spherical dust collapse leads to the forming of a locally naked singularity \cite{JoshiDwivedi1993}.
 This is also true even though collapsing matter possesses small pressure \cite{OriPiran1987}.
 Moreover, a spacetime with a naked singular region would be effectively realizable if one considers a quantum gravity that may resolve the infinite curvature of the naked singularity, indicating that classical naked singular spacetimes are indeed appropriate solutions except the central singularity \cite{Johnson+1999}.
 Considering above, physical reality of naked singular spacetimes is still an open issue.
 Therefore, in this paper we do not pursue the question for reality of naked singularity.
 We introduce a naked singularity just as an origin of repulsive force causing bounce of contracting bodies, rather than physical entity.
-Once we accept the naked singularity, this system, two shells in the over extremal Reissner-Nordstr\"om spacetime, provide a very simple confining geometry.
+Once we accept the naked singularity, this system, two shells in the overextremal Reissner--Nordstr\"om spacetime, provide a very simple confining geometry.

 This paper is organized as follows.
-In Sec. \ref{sec:setup}, we construct dust shells in the over extremal Reissner--Nordstr\"om spacetime and review the collisions of transparent shells.
+In Sec. \ref{sec:setup}, we construct dust shells in the overextremal Reissner--Nordstr\"om spacetime and review the collisions of transparent shells.
 In Sec. \ref{sec:results}, we numerically solve two shell problems under generic initial conditions, confirming that high energy collisions indeed occur.
-Summary and conclusion is devoted to Sec. \ref{sec:conclusion}.
+A summary and conclusion are devoted to Sec. \ref{sec:conclusion}.

 We take the gravitational constant $G$ and the speed of light $c$ are unity.